Running Shoes and Injury.

 The right pair of running shoes will help prevent further injuries and improve comfort.
 But the right shoes for one person will likely be different for another.
 Finding the right pair for you is about knowing what kind of runner you are and what’s comfortable for you.

 To find the right shoes, you may need to consider the pronation and supination of your feet, which describe the natural movements of the foot.
 This is particularly important if you are injured or recovering from or susceptible to injury.
 Luckily, there are shoes to compensate for these movements, which combined with correct preparation and strength training, can significantly reduce the chance of injury.
-Interestingly when we look at shoes to prevent injuries, the research tells us that the best shoe for you is actually the one that feels most comfortable!
+Interestingly when we look at shoes to prevent injuries, the research tells us that the best shoe for you is often the one that feels most comfortable!

 Types of Running Shoes